 Autochrome Group Portrait

-This portrait of three French women was taken on the first commercially available full-color photographic plate, the Autochrome.
-The Autochrome, invented in 1903 by two brothers, August and Louis Lumière, of Lyon-Monplaiser, France was first marketed in 1907.
+This portrait of three French women was taken on the first commercially successful full-color photographic plate, the Autochrome.
+The Autochrome was invented in 1903 by two brothers, August and Louis Lumière, of Lyon-Monplaiser, France.
+It was introduced to a receptive and approving, if not downright excited audience on June 10, 1907.
 Autochrome plates were manufactured in a wide variety of metric and English sizes to fit most contemporary glass plate cameras.
 Autochrome photography, a very popular means of making color photographs, was practiced until the mid-1930s.

-Autochrome plates consist of sheets of glass coated with silver photographic emulsion and starch grains dyed blue, green and red.
-The minute starch grains act as color filters.
-Upon viewing the processed plate, the eye blends the matrix of colored grains into a myriad of colors.
-Autochrome plates created color transparencies (slides).
+Autochrome plates consist of sheets of glass coated with silver photographic emulsion and starch grains dyed red-orange, green or blue-violet.
+The minute starch grains act both as color taking and viewing filters.
+Upon viewing the processed plate, the brain blends the matrix of colored grains into a myriad of colors.
+Autochrome plates are color transparencies.
+I wrote an article that contains a simple but more comprehensive description of the Autochrome.
+See the section titled Albert Kahn's Autochromes.
+Here is a link to the article.

 Hanging Autochrome Frame

 I was surprised to find an Autochrome mounted in this type of frame.
-It appears that the frame may have been intended for hanging in a window.
-Excessive sunlight would eventually bleach the image.
+It appears that the frame was intended to be hung in a window.
+Sunlight would eventually bleach the image.

 This Autochrome is backed by a sheet of opal glass.
 Its purpose is to diffuse the light for better viewing.
-Processed Autochromes were prepared with or without a diffusion backing, depending upon the intended viewing method.
-Autochromes could be viewed by projection, in table-top or hand-held viewers of the type normally used for viewing black and white slides, or in viewers specially designed for Autochromes, known as diascopes.
+Processed Autochromes were prepared with or without a diffusion backing depending upon the intended viewing method.
+Autochromes can be viewed by projection, in table-top or hand-held Brewster-style viewers, in viewers specially designed for Autochromes, known as Diascopes, or by simply holding them up to the light.

-Follow this link to view a box of Lumière Autochrome glass plates.
-Follow this link to see a copy of the USA patent for Autochrome plates.
+Follow this link to view a box of Lumière Autochrome glass plates and this link to see a copy of the USA patent for Autochrome plates.

 This Autochrome measures 9 x 12 cm.